Jonny McGovern

 Jonny McGovern (born July 12, 1976) is an American stand-up comedian, actor, musician, songwriter, and podcaster.
 He has written the lyrics for many of his own songs, and recorded three comedy/dance-pop albums (including some under his alter-ego, The Gay Pimp).
 On television, McGovern initially appeared as a cast member of Logo's late-night comedy sketch show, The Big Gay Sketch Show (2011), and has hosted the popular YouTube talk show Hey Qween!
 (2014–present) for nine seasons.
 He has hosted GoGo for the Gold, a reality competition series based on go-go dance performers, since 2022.

-Early life
+Early life and education

 Jonny McGovern was born to Mary McGovern and Rob Gutowski in Brooklyn, New York.
 His parents traveled often, and McGovern grew up primarily in Egypt and Thailand.
 McGovern later returned to the United States to study acting at Boston University, where he earned a BFA.
 He is openly gay.